Kush-Singh-26/blogs_obsolete/_posts/2025-03-22-CV-transfer-learning.md

 ---

+> Colab Notebook with the complete implementation can be accessed [here](https://github.com/Kush-Singh-26/Learning-Pytorch/blob/main/transfer_learning.ipynb)

+---

 Therefore **transfer learning** / **feature extraction** is performed by retaining most of the pre-trained model and only replace the final classification layer to classify a smaller subset of categories (e.g., a few out of ImageNet’s 1,000 classes).
 <br><br>
 The earlier layers (convolutional layers) remain frozen since they already learned general feature representations (edges, textures, shapes, etc.).